Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2024/01/exhibition-eth-with-ukraine.md

 **Source:** en_news_events/2024/01/exhibition-eth-with-ukraine.html

+**Date processed:** 2025-05-01

 ## In brief

-- The exhibition "ETH with Ukraine - Exchanging Knowledge for a Sustainable and Resilient Future" is located in the ETH main building until February 5, 2024.
+• The exhibition "ETH with Ukraine - Exchanging Knowledge for a Sustainable and Resilient Future" is located in the ETH main building until February 5, 2024.

-- The exhibition shows research projects that can be used to trace the course of the war and the destruction of infrastructure, as well as conceptual and practical reconstruction projects.
+• The exhibition shows research projects that can be used to trace the course of the war and the destruction of infrastructure, as well as conceptual and practical reconstruction projects.

-- With this exhibition, ETH researchers and the "Swiss Network with Ukraine" want to contribute to the exchange of experience on how Switzerland can support Ukraine in its reconstruction efforts.
+• With this exhibition, ETH researchers and the "Swiss Network with Ukraine" want to contribute to the exchange of experience on how Switzerland can support Ukraine in its reconstruction efforts.
+## Remote sensing provides facts on destruction and construction

 Not only is the war causing immeasurable human suffering, it is also destroying vast swathes of buildings, facilities and infrastructure.
 Cautious estimates suggest that restoring the destroyed homes, public buildings, industrial facilities, power grids, roads, infrastructure, forests and agricultural land will cost around 400 billion dollars.
 “The extent of the destruction of infrastructure in Ukraine is almost unimaginable in Switzerland,” says Jonathan Banz, a scientific assistant to Andreas Wieser, Professor of Geosensors and Engineering Geodesy.
 “We wanted to visualise both the destruction as well as ongoing projects to maintain and rebuild the infrastructure.”

-## Remote sensing provides facts on destruction and construction

 Together with Basil Roth, Banz is in charge of an ETH research project, Mapping Ukraine , which is looking to document the effects of the war on Ukraine’s infrastructure and environment – using geoinformation, photos and videos – and create a basis for reconstruction.
 The aim is to create an intuitive digital platform that provides independent information on the condition of Ukraine’s infrastructure.

-## A showcase for research and local projects

 Roth and Banz are not the only ETH researchers investigating the consequences of the war for Ukraine’s infrastructure.
 In the group led by Konrad Schindler, Professor of Photogrammetry and Remote Sensing, for example, Olivier Dietrich is using artificial intelligence to analyse satellite images.
 This can take a rather blurred satellite image showing the city of Mariupol surrounding the Azovstal steelworks, which were besieged for weeks, and produce a map that clearly shows the heaps of rubble in Mariupol’s cityscape.
 Dietrich’s research is directly linked to Mapping Ukraine, and it is also part of the Engineering for Humanitarian Action initiative together with the International Committee of the Red Cross.

-## Cleaning up contaminated soil, protecting a maternity clinic

 Students, researchers and professors at ETH Zurich are using their expertise to help rebuild Ukraine.
 Many of them are involved in Swiss Network with Ukraine , which was founded by the ETH Professor Emeritus of Architecture and urban planner Kees Christiaanse, among others.
 To showcase these ongoing projects, researchers from the ETH Departments of Architecture and of Civil, Environmental and Geomatic Engineering, in collaboration with the network and with the Ukrainian Association of Students and Academics in Zurich , have now organised the exhibition entitled “ETH with Ukraine – Exchanging Knowledge for a Sustainable and Resilient Future”.

-## From emergency accommodation to easy-to-build homes

 A good two years after the start of the war, the exhibition opened in the main hall of the ETH Main Building on Wednesday evening.
 It addresses various aspects of reconstruction such as housing, refurbishment and material supply, agriculture and energy, urban development and spatial planning as well as education and culture.
 Rather than limiting itself to research projects, the exhibition also presents volunteer initiatives that are dedicated even now to the protection and reconstruction of buildings in Ukraine.

-## Practical reuse of building materials
+## Cleaning up contaminated soil, protecting a maternity clinic

 The exhibition aims to encourage an exchange of experience regarding how conceptual and technological considerations from Switzerland, together with concrete measures on the ground, can play a part in preserving and repairing settlements and facilities in Ukraine.
 This is something that ETH Professors Matthias Kohler and Brian Adey, as well as Christiaanse and Wieser, all agreed on at the exhibition’s opening.
 Accordingly, the exhibition’s five-member curatorial team was also drawn from a mix of backgrounds: Basil Roth and Jonathan Banz were joined by architect Gyler Mydyti and Adam Przywara from Swiss Network with Ukraine, as well as Ukrainian Anastasiya Ponomaryova, who until recently worked in Philip Ursprung’s History and Theory of Architecture group.

-## Box Exhibition in the ETH Main Building

 One area in which local and international initiatives are in demand is agriculture.
 No wonder, considering that over 4,700 square kilometres of farmland are estimated to have been contaminated.
 At the exhibition, environmental scientist Vira Ohorodnyk, ecologist Olena Melnyk and agricultural economist Maryna Nehrey demonstrate the ecological and political steps that can be taken to restore farmland and revitalise agricultural areas.
 All three fled Ukraine and are currently working at ETH.